leanarys/react-task/README.md

 3. Receive instant feedback after answering all questions.
 4. Review your final results at the end of the quiz.
 5. View the answer keys by selecting a question in the results.

-## Development server

-Run `npm run dev` to start the development server.
-Navigate to http://localhost:5173/ by default.

-## Build

-Run `npm build` to generate the production build.
-The output will be stored in the `dist/` directory.

-## React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Contact